All forms of renewable and eco-friendly energy sources and their efficient allocation to generate power is must have technical knowledge.

 Kids love to take charge of something.
 By letting them redesign their own energy-efficient room, you allow them to be involved in the process and this way, you can ask them what the possible things they can have for their room that will conserve energy.
 By this, you teach them to be energy-efficient.

 You should also follow the things that you have been teaching to your kids.
 This way, you do not just save the environment but also your family’s monthly bill.
 And because you saved so much on your bill, you can let your kids choose what the saved money should be spent for.
 The more the family saves money, the more you can have fun.

 - Turn off the lights and all other appliances when leaving the room

-- Close the door after going in or going out when running heat or air conditioning
+- Close the doors and windows after going in or going out when running heat or air conditioning

 - Do not leave the fridge door open

 - Take a short shower instead of long baths

 - Avoid repetitive and unnecessary opening of the fridge

 - As much as possible, use daylight to lighten up the room